 Malta’s “Technology First” Approach to ICO Regulation

-The three cryptocurrency and blockchain acts summarized above are designed to work seamlessly together as a triad to provide the industry with a comprehensive framework that certifies the integrity of DLT (“Distributed Ledger Technology”) software and consolidates safeguards for token buyers.
+The three cryptocurrency and blockchain acts summarised above are designed to work seamlessly together as a triad to provide the industry with a comprehensive framework that certifies the integrity of DLT (“Distributed Ledger Technology”) software and consolidates safeguards for token buyers.

 While other jurisdictions look to simply certify a white paper based on the strength of the use case and its tokenomic assumptions, Malta will look at the software and technology behind the white paper, and at the strength of the potential for successful implementation of what is written.